HOTELS Pyramids in Florida - Sun, Sulfur, and Sacred Geometry

 Photo by CreatingClick

 Each terrace comes with a BBQ grill, a sunshade, and deck chairs.
-Worth knowing: the gas tank for the grill must be filled by an authorized dealer, as the property cannot legally refill them.
+Worth knowing: gas refills are available at an authorized dealer nearby, as the property is not legally allowed to refill tanks.
 The herb garden is steps away if you want fresh rosemary or basil for whatever's on the grill.

 The Thermal Lake